Superman: Man of Tomorrow

 Superman: Man of Tomorrow is a 2020 American animated superhero film based on the DC Comics character Superman.
 Produced by Warner Bros.
 Animation, and DC Entertainment, and distributed by Warner Bros.
-Home Entertainment, it is the first instalment in the Tomorrowverse.
-The film is directed by Chris Palmer, and written by Tim Sheridan, and stars Darren Criss, Alexandra Daddario, and Zachary Quinto.
+Home Entertainment, it is the first installment in the DC Animated Movie Universe's second phase, and the sixteenth overall.
+The film is directed by Chris Palmer, and written by Tim Sheridan, and stars Darren Criss and Zachary Quinto.
 The film depicts the early days of Clark Kent's career as the superhero Superman.
+It is the 42nd film in the DC Universe Animated Original Movies line.

 Plot

-Following the planet Krypton's destruction, Kryptonian infant Kal-El was sent by his parents to Earth where he is adopted by farmers Jonathan and Martha Kent who adopt the infant and raise him as "Clark".
-Year later, Clark works for the Daily Planet as an intern and is known to the public as "the Flying Man" when using his abilities.
-He attends the launch of an orbital rocket telescope that was made by LexCorp in hopes to seek other life in the universe, however, reporter Lois Lane exposes LexCorp CEO Lex Luthor of the rocket's true plan that would destroy Metropolis and gross neglegiance leading to his arrest.
+Following the planet Krypton's destruction, Kryptonian infant Kal-El was sent by his parents to Earth where he is adopted by farmers Jonathan and Martha Kent who raise him as "Clark".
+Years later, Clark works for the Daily Planet as an intern and is known to the public as "the Flying Man" when using his abilities.
+He attends the launch of an orbital rocket telescope made by LexCorp in hopes to seek other life in the universe, but reporter Lois Lane exposes LexCorp CEO Lex Luthor of gross negligence that could lead to the destruction of Metropolis leading to his arrest.
 Meanwhile, Clark befriends S.T.A.R.
-Labs janitor Rudy Jones, who informs Clark about extraterrestrial experiments going on inside the lab.
-Suddenly, the rocket heads to Metropolis and Clark stops the rocket as the Flying Man.
+Labs janitor Rudy Jones, who informs him about extraterrestrial experiments going on inside the lab.
+Suddenly, the rocket falls towards Metropolis and Clark stops the rocket as the Flying Man.
 Unbeknownst to Clark, he is being watched by a mysterious figure in a trench coat.

 S.T.A.R.
-Labs detect a UFO grabbing the attention of Clark, who is confronted by an alien bounty hunter named Lobo and learns he is the last of his kind with a bounty on him.
+Labs detect a UFO grabbing the attention of Clark, who is confronted by an alien bounty hunter named Lobo.
+Lobo reveals that Clark has a bounty on him because he is the last of his kind.
 During the fight, which is lead to S.T.A.R.
-Labs, Rudy is caught in the crossfire of the damage being fused with unknown substances while Lobo learns Clark's weakness is Kryptonite.
-Just as Clark is being beatened by Lobo, the figure appears, revealing himself as a Martian to the public and intervenes.
-While the Martian distracts Lobo, Clark uses Earth's sun to heal and ultimately defeat Lobo.
+Labs, Rudy is caught in the crossfire of the damage being fused with unknown substances while Lobo learns of Clark's weakness to Kryptonite.
+Just as Clark is being beaten by Lobo, the figure intervenes, revealing himself as a Martian to the public.
+While he distracts Lobo, Clark uses Earth's sun to heal and ultimately defeat Lobo.
 That night, the Martian introduces himself as J'onn J'onzz to the Kents and reveals Clark's Kryptonian history to him.
-He then warns Clark to not stay hidden from humanity as they can be Xenophobic despite Clark's disagreenments.
-Elsewhere, a hospitalised Rudy awakens and discovers he has the ability to drain life, turning them into husks.
+He then warns Clark to stay hidden from humanity as they can be xenophobic despite Clark's disagreements.
+Elsewhere, a hospitalised Rudy awakens and discovers he has the ability to drain life, turning victims into husks.